NimaMan/probability_of_deafult_prediction/README.md

 # todo
-- preapare a submission with only the c13 customers
+-experiment with different sets of columns (for now just focus on the cont)
+- try conv net with shuffeling (did not affect the traning procedure much)
 - normalize data by 98 percentile
-- experiment with different sets of columns (for now just focus on the cont)
-- experiment with pooling and attention
+- experiment with pooling and attention (initiall trials with maxpoolin and multihead attention did not workout well)
 - give numbers to the features for easier feature manipoulatioin
+- Try the es on the conv net

 # Simplify
+identify possible paths to a solution.
+ - List the possible causes of the problem

 ## Assumptions
 - Nan values are replaced with 0